 There are many varying seasons of parenthood.
 Chances are, if you have a newborn you won’t be heading out for the solo day out, let alone a solo holiday, just yet.
-However, you still need to prioritise self-care, even if it only means a healthy meal and a five minute shower.
+However, you still need to prioritize self-care, even if it only means a healthy meal and a five-minute shower.

 Not sure how to incorporate more self-care into your daily life?
 Check out What Is The Secret To Resilient Mamas? for more tips.

-The foundation of healthy parenthood, infancy, childhood and even adulthood is a healthy parent-child attachment.
-Prioritising a healthy attachment is an incredibly important part of motherhood.
+The foundation of healthy parenthood, infancy, childhood, and even adulthood is a healthy parent-child attachment.
+Prioritizing a healthy attachment is an incredibly important part of motherhood.